-1 (iii) the carrying out of a related building activity; and 2 (b) inclu ides any of the following: 3 4 (i) breach of a warranty set out in division 6.2 (Statutory warranties); 5 6 (ii) contravention of section 42 (1) (a) to (d) (which are about requirements for carrying out building work); 7 8 (iii) failure to maintain the standard or quality of building work stated in a residential building work contract; 9 10 11 (iv) failure to complete the residential building work required under a residential building work contract in accordance with the terms of the contract; 12 13 (v) failure to pay for residential building work carried out under a residential building work contract; 14 (vi) a matter prescribed by regulation; but 15 16 (c) not include a matter prescribed by regulation to not be a ential building matter.
-17 127D Res siden tial building dispute resolution process-purpose 18 19 20 (1) part ose of a dispute resolution process under this part is to enable a residential building dispute to do 1 or more of the : 21 (a) resol ve a residential building dispute; 22 23 (b) e an amount to be paid to a party or the basis upon which an unt is payable to a party; 24 25 26 (c) matt residential building dispute is not resolved-narrow the ers in dispute and, as far as practicable, agree on the future ress of the dispute.
+- (iii) the carrying out of a related building activity; and - (b) includes any of the following: - (i) breach of a warranty set out in division 6.2 (Statutory warranties); - (ii) contravention of section 42 (1) (a) to (d) (which are about requirements for carrying out building work); - (iii) failure to maintain the standard or quality of building work stated in a residential building work contract; - (iv) failure to complete the residential building work required under a residential building work contract in accordance with the terms of the contract; - (v) failure to pay for residential building work carried out under a residential building work contract; - (vi) a matter prescribed by regulation; but - (c) does not include a matter prescribed by regulation to not be a residential building matter.

+127D Residential building dispute resolution process-purpose

+- (1) The purpose of a dispute resolution process under this part is to enable parties to a residential building dispute to do 1 or more of the following: - (a) resolve a residential building dispute; - (b) agree an amount to be paid to a party or the basis upon which an amount is payable to a party; - (c) if a residential building dispute is not resolved-narrow the matters in dispute and, as far as practicable, agree on the future progress of the dispute.

-1 2 (2) Parties engaged in a dispute resolution process must make a genuine effort to resolve the dispute.
-3 127E Prescription of dispute resolution processes 4 A regulation may prescribe the following: 5 6 (a) kinds of dispute resolution for residential building disputes, including requirements for a form of dispute resolution; 7 8 9 (b) a kind of dispute resolution that may or must be used for a residential building dispute about a particular residential building matter; 10 11 (c) particular residential building disputes that must not be resolved by a dispute resolution process under this part.
-12 13 Division n 6A.2 Residential building dispute administrator 14 127F Residential building dispute administrator-appointment 14 15 16 17 Residential building dispute administrator-appointment The director-general may appoint a public servant as the Residential Building Dispute Administrator to oversee dispute resolution in relation to residential building disputes (the administrator).
-15 16 The director-general may appoint a public servant as the Residential Building Dispute Administrator to oversee dispute resolution in 15 16 17 18 The director-general may appoint a public servant as the Residential Building Dispute Administrator to oversee dispute resolution in relation to residential building disputes (the administrator).
-Note 1 For the making of appointments (including acting appointments), see the 15 16 17 18 19 20 21 22 The director-general may appoint a public servant as the Residential Building Dispute Administrator to oversee dispute resolution in relation to residential building disputes (the administrator).
-Note 1 For the making of appointments (including acting appointments), see the Legislation Act, pt 19.3.
-Note 2 In particular, a person may be appointed for a particular provision of a law (see Legislation Act, s 7 (3)) and an appointment may be made by naming a person or nominating the occupant of a position (see Legislation 15 16 17 18 19 20 21 22 23 (1) The director-general may appoint a public servant as the Residential Building Dispute Administrator to oversee dispute resolution in relation to residential building disputes (the administrator).
-Note 1 For the making of appointments (including acting appointments), see the Legislation Act, pt 19.3.
-Note 2 In particular, a person may be appointed for a particular provision of a law (see Legislation Act, s 7 (3)) and an appointment may be made by naming a person or nominating the occupant of a position (see Legislation Act, s 207).
+(2) Parties engaged in a dispute resolution process must make a genuine effort to resolve the dispute.

+127E Prescription of dispute resolution processes

+A regulation may prescribe the following:

+- (a) kinds of dispute resolution for residential building disputes, including requirements for a form of dispute resolution; - (b) a kind of dispute resolution that may or must be used for a residential building dispute about a particular residential building matter; - (c) particular residential building disputes that must not be resolved by a dispute resolution process under this part.

+Division 6A.2 Residential building dispute administrator

+127F Residential building dispute administrator-appointment

+- (1) The director-general may appoint a public servant as the Residential Building Dispute Administrator to oversee dispute resolution in relation to residential building disputes (the administrator). - Note 1 For the making of appointments (including acting appointments), see the Legislation Act, pt 19.3. - Note 2 In particular, a person may be appointed for a particular provision of a law (see Legislation Act, s 7 (3)) and an appointment may be made by naming a person or nominating the occupant of a position (see Legislation Act, s 207). - (2) However, the director-general- - (a) may only appoint a person as administrator if satisfied that the person- - (i) is qualified in alternative dispute resolution and mediation; and